fidisys/contentconcepts-data/blog/what-makes-manuscript-writing-hard-and-how-to-make-it-easier.md

     - manuscriptwriting
     - manuscriptediting
 ---
-"Writing is an integral part of science at every stage; it is how we outline a project idea, communicate with collaborators, draft a grant application, synthesize our insights into a manuscript, and share science beyond academia. " writes [Kathleen E. Grogan](https://esajournals.onlinelibrary.wiley.com/action/doSearch?ContribAuthorStored=Grogan%2C+Kathleen+E) in a communucation to ESAJournal.
+"Writing is an integral part of science at every stage; it is how we outline a project idea, communicate with collaborators, draft a grant application, synthesize our insights into a manuscript, and share science beyond academia. " writes [Kathleen E. Grogan](https://esajournals.onlinelibrary.wiley.com/action/doSearch?ContribAuthorStored=Grogan%2C+Kathleen+E) in a communication to ESAJournal.

 Read more about making scientific writing easier, [here](https://esajournals.onlinelibrary.wiley.com/doi/10.1002/bes2.1800)

 ![](grammar_social_media_sms.png)